jimken123/soda/steps_versioned_docs/version-v0.16.0/Enums/TextCase.md

 ---
 title: TextCase | Enums
 sidebar_label: TextCase
 description: .
-Use this step to easily automate forensic and e-discovery workflows using Sequence.
+Use this step to easily automate forensic and e-discovery workflows using Phoenix.
 tags: [Enums, Unit]
 hide_title: true
 hide_table_of_contents: true